sogko/pecker/README.md

 ## Why would I need a framework to manage assets in my web application?

-### Easily organize and wrangle a huge collection of a variety of assets with complex dependencies**
+### Easily organize and wrangle a huge collection of a variety of assets with complex dependencies

 A web project typically may start with something as simple as the following set of assets:
 One HTML file, one stylesheet (.css) file and maybe a couple of images

 At this stage of development, it may seems trivial managing your assets.
-But as your project gets bigger and complex, you might have to start managing a bigger number of assets.
+But as your project gets bigger and complex, you might find yourself trying to juggle a huge number of assets.

-Things might start to feel that its getting out of hand but with a little elbow grease, you might devise the most ingenious folder structure.
+Things might start to feel that its getting out of hand but with a little elbow grease, you probably might be able to devise the most ingenious folder structure.
 But how about when those assets starts to have complex dependencies among itselves?

 Here's a typical scenario for a medium-sized project: